Government launched ‘attack on nature’ with mini-budget, conservationists warn

 “We’ll be challenging this together and asking for our supporters to stand with us.”

+He added: “The estimated cost to UK farmers of soil degradation alone is £1.2 billion each year.

+“To secure a sustainable future for British food and farming, we need more nature.”

-The National Trust also shared the tweet, adding: “We’ll be working with other nature charities and supporters to defend important protections for nature long into the future.”
+The National Trust also shared RSPB’s tweet, adding: “We’ll be working with other nature charities and supporters to defend important protections for nature long into the future.”

 Criticism of the investment zones also came from Labour, with shadow levelling up secretary Lisa Nandy saying: “Slashing standards, destroying the environment and scrapping affordable housing is reckless and offers no prospect of sustainable growth.
 For most people that’s levelling down, not up.